roboquant avatar

 Own order logic

-Although you typically would use an instance of Roboquant to handle method invocations on the various components, you can also invoke these methods directly from your own code.
+Although you typically would use the run method to handle method invocations on the various components, you can also invoke these methods directly from your own code.

-For example, if you want to place a market order, you can directly invoke the Broker.place method:
+For example, if you want to place an order, you can directly invoke the Broker.place method:

 // Connect to the broker